ryarturogi/stock-pulse/README.md

 - Next.js team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
-- Finnhub and Alpha Vantage for market data APIs
+- Finnhub for market data APIs
 - The open-source community for the excellent libraries